 Do you want to talk about love?
-How about using, French, the language of love?
-Here are 8 French expressions that talk about romantic situations, or phrases that you could use if you get yourself into a heartbroken situation.
+How about using French, the language of love?
+Here are 8 French expressions that talk about romantic situations.
+We also have some useful French phrases that you could use if you get your heart broken.

 Top French love idioms

 It all starts there!
 Literally, it means “to have a strike of lightning”.
 Yes, the French don’t pull any punches, “le coup de foudre” is a very strong feeling, which paralyses you on the spot when you see your loved one for the first time.